-Established in 2014, the Civil Justice Clinic is operated in partnership with LANC, where Holton is chair of the board of directors and a longstanding member of the local advisory committee for LANC's Durham office.
-He was named Pro Bono Attorney of the Year for 2013 by the North Carolina Bar Association, and he received the 2012 Pro Bono Award from the national Legal Services Corporation.
+Established in 2014, the Civil Justice Clinic operates in partnership with LANC, where Holton is a former chair of the board of directors and a longstanding member of the local advisory committee for its Durham office.
+He was named Pro Bono Attorney of the Year in 2013 by the North Carolina Bar Association and received the 2012 Pro Bono Award from the national Legal Services Corporation.

-Holton graduated with a B.A, summa cum laude, from Abilene Christian University, and received his J.D, with distinction, from Duke Law School in 1973.
+Holton graduated with a B.A, summa cum laude, from Abilene Christian University and received his J.D, with distinction, from Duke Law School in 1973.